JackHck/Key-Grid/README.md

 python train.py
 </pre>
 ### Predict the keypoint
-**Predict the keypoint on the test dataset.** We get the keypoint predicted by the pointnet++ on the keypoint dataset that is manually annotated.
+**Predict the keypoint on the test dataset.** We get the keypoint predicted by the pointnet++ on the Keypoint dataset that is manually annotated.
+You should put the `json` from the Keypoint dataset into `./shapenet/annotations`.
+And you should assign the pcd from the Keypoint dataset into `./shapenet/pcd`.
 <pre>
 python predict_shapenet.py
 </pre>